Okinawa Prefecture: Baseball

-Announced on July 18, 2019, BASE Okinawa Baseball Club will be forming the first-ever professional baseball team on Okinawa, the Ryukyu Blue Oceans.
-The team is expected to be fully organized by January 2020 and intends on joining the Nippon Professional Baseball league.
+In 2019, BASE Okinawa Baseball Club attempted forming the first-ever professional baseball team on Okinawa, the Ryukyu Blue Oceans.
+The team was expected to be fully organized by January 2020 with a view to joining the Nippon Professional Baseball league.

+However, complications arising from the COVID-19 pandemic compounded with allegations of financial mismanagement – including reports of unpaid wages to players – resulted in the project being put on hold in November 2022.
+An exodus of players and staff followed, resulting in management company BASE officially filing for bankruptcy on April 6, 2023.

-In addition, various baseball teams from Japan hold training during the winter in Okinawa prefecture as it is the warmest prefecture of Japan with no snow and higher temperatures than other prefectures.
+Despite the lack of a local team, various professional baseball teams hold winter training camps in Okinawa as it is the warmest prefecture of Japan, with no snow and higher average temperatures than other prefectures.
+In 2025, ten teams held such camps across the prefecture, including two teams from the KBO League.